zamicol/zamicol.com/pages/words.md

 bioavailable -
-insularly - The ethno-cult worked insularly against the interests of the larger society. incomputable - Turing showed that some problems are incomputable.
+insularly - The ethno-cult worked insularly against the interests of the larger society. incomputable - Turing showed that some problems are incomputable. doctrinally - What **IS** big is the rhetoric that the Bible has been translated "over and over again", which is just simply not true.
+This falsehood has been taught by Mormons, doctrinally, for generations.
+Modern translation are trustworthy, for the same logical reasons that we can trust genetics.
+(Biblical textual criticism is the academic precursor to genetics.)
+Also, when translators have doubt, they're really good about leaving footnotes.
+Also, the oldest copy of the so-called "Hebrew Bible" is in **Greek** not Hebrew.
+The entirety of the New Testament is in Greek. preestablished, pre-established - (First form is preferred): For Coze's integrity checking to be useful, key trust must be preestablished. decameter, hectometer, megameter, decimeter, - This is how retarded SI is, Google spellcheck doesn't even know the first units!!!!!
+GAWD THIS IS RETARDED!
+Masoretic - The Greek Septuagint far predats the Hebrew Masoretic.
+The oldest copy we have of the old testament, by far, is in Greek, not Hebrew.Yes, this is true even for Talmudic Jews: Their oldest copy of their own texts is written in Greek, not Hebrew.
+Further, even the Jewish holy book, the Talmud itself, is primarily in Aramaic, not Hebrew.
+Yes, this is true even for Talmudic Jews: Their oldest copy of their own texts is written in Greek, not Hebrew.
+Further, even the Jewish holy book, the Talmud itself, is written primarily in Aramaic, not Hebrew. kompromat - It's just like we don't need the Epstein files to know that Epstein was an Israeli, Jewish Mossad spy whose operation was focused on creating kompromat for political reasons.
+There's mountains of evidence; no objective person could claim otherwise. namespaced      - The variable "Coze" wasn't globally namespaced.
+Confusable      - The naming was easily checksumming    - There's no integrity check or other checksumming on this payload.
+Steelman        - There's a lot of people from New York that employ strawmans instead of steelman arguments.
+Preestablished - Key trust must be preestablished or a coze's transport must be secure. pPreestablished trust must already exist somewhere in the stack.